Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 Earn Rental Income

-By renting out your Accessory Dwelling Unit, you do a few great things: you provide someone with a place to live, you help alleviate the housing crisis in San Diego, and you can also earn a monthly income that can help you repay the costs of constructing the ADU, cover your regular expenses, or enhance your retirement plans.
+By renting out your Accessory Dwelling Unit, you do a few great things: you provide someone with a place to live, you help alleviate the housing crisis, and you can also earn a monthly income that can help you repay the costs of constructing the ADU, cover your regular expenses, or enhance your retirement plans.

-How much you can earn depends on a variety of factors, including the area of San Diego you’re in, the size of the ADU, and other aspects and amenities of the property.
-But, the fact is that rent prices in San Diego show no signs of decreasing anytime soon, so building an ADU in San Diego is a good long-term investment for many homeowners.
+How much you can earn depends on a variety of factors, including the area you’re in, the size of the ADU, and other aspects and amenities of the property.
+But, the fact is that rent prices show no signs of decreasing anytime soon, so building an ADU is a good long-term investment for many homeowners.

 Expand Living Space